bradenericson/Uber-Cordova-Plugin/README.md

 This plugin provides a service for deep linking with the Uber app from a convenient, easy to use JavaScript interface.
+>We also recommend using this plugin in conjunction with our [angular module] (https://github.com/bradenericson/Uber-Angular-Module)

 ## how to install
 ```